RubenBSB/deepOCR/README.md

 It consists in building a handwritten text recognition system using CNC-LSTM-CTC architecture.

-I have plan to use a language model later to analyse recognized words and improve the accuracy.
+I have planned to use a language model later to analyse recognized words and improve the accuracy.

 This [article](https://arxiv.org/pdf/1411.4389.pdf) was really helpful to understand the concept of Convolutional Recurrent Neural Network (CRNN).